percona/tokudb-docs/source/ft-index.rst

 Fractal Tree Indexing
 =====================

 Fractal Tree indexing is the technology behind TokuDB and TokuMX, protected by multiple patents.
-It enhances the traditional B-tree data structure used in other database engines, and optimizes performance for modern hardware and data sizes.
+It enhances the traditional B-tree data structure used in other database engines, and optimizes performance for modern hardware and data sets.

 Background
 ----------